-- meets people's immediate needs around poverty and trauma - tests new approaches or does more of what works - is universal (aimed at a wide group of people or an entire community) or targeted (focusing on a specific beneficiary group, e.g. young people),,, as long as it shows how it will reach and meet the needs of people (at higher risk of) experiencing poverty and trauma.
+- meets people's immediate needs around poverty and trauma. - tests new approaches or does more of what works. - is universal (aimed at a wide group of people or an entire community) or targeted (focusing on a specific beneficiary group, e.g. young people), as long as it shows how it will reach and meet the needs of people (at risk of) experiencing poverty and trauma.

 Groups of people affected by poverty and trauma: We would like to fund work focusing on groups of people who experience higher rates of poverty and trauma, or who are at higher risk, than the population as a whole.
 We are focused on those groups in Scotland who are more likely to experience low incomes and restricted opportunities as a result.
-These groups include but are not limited to:
+These groups include but are not limited to..

-- Lone parent families
+- Lone parent families.

-- Child poverty priority family groups (including larger families, families with young children, and young parent families)
+- Child poverty priority family groups (including larger. families, families with young children, and young parent families).

-- People experiencing severe or multiple disadvantage (e.g. due to homelessness, substance misuse and offending)
+- People experiencing severe or multiple disadvantage (e.g. due to homelessness, substance misuse and offending).

-- Disabled people
+- Disabled people.

-- Communities experiencing racial inequity
+- Communities experiencing racial inequity.

-- Asylum seekers, refugees and those with no recourse to public funds
+- Asylum seekers, refugees and those with no recourse to public funds.

-- Households claiming Universal Credit or related lowincome social security benefits
+- Households claiming Universal Credit or related low-income social security benefits.

-- People with experience of the care system
+- People with experience of the care system.

-- Unpaid Carers
+- Unpaid Carers.

-- Women
+- Women with low incomes.

-- Young people (in most cases up to 25, or 30 for those with additional support needs)
+- Young people (in most cases up to age 25, or 30 for those with additional support needs).

-- Older people
+- Older people. with low incomes.

-- People living in deprived places, including rural or remote communities
+- People living in deprived places, including rural or remote communities.